codatio/codat-docs/docs/using-the-api/webhooks/core-rules-types.md

 ### Dataset data changed

-**Trigger:** A dataset synchronization has completed and this has resulted in updates within Codat's data cache - this could be through the creation of new records or a change to existing records.
+**Trigger:** A dataset synchronization has completed, which resulted in updates within Codat's data cache through the creation of new records or a change to existing records.
+Notification is sent for each `dataType` separately when the data type's individual sync is successfully complete.
 **Additional data:** `dataType`, `datasetId`.

 ```json